lucasf-wso2/integration-samples/ballerina-integrator/hr-ai-chat-agent/README.md

 ## Deploy the chat agent in Devant

 1. Deploy this integration in Devant as an AI Agent.
-2. After deployment, set up the configuration by adding the OpenAI embedding token as `OPENAI_TOKEN`, the Pinecone API key as `PINECONE_API_KEY`, and the Pinecone collection URL as `PINECONE_URL`.
+2. After deployment, set up the configuration by adding the MistralAI token as `MISTRAL_TOKEN`, the Pinecone API key as `PINECONE_API_KEY`, the Pinecone collection URL as `PINECONE_URL`, and the MistralAI model name as `MISTRAL_MODEL`.
 3. Start interacting with the AI chat Agent through the chat interface.